GeoffAWaddington/CSI30Wiki/Other-Actions.md

 ## FixedRGBColourDisplay
 Use this if you want to have a supported display widget change color in a particular zone.
 The values in the squiggly brackets represent the RGB (red, green, blue) color values.
 Note the British spelling of color [colour] in the action name.

 In the below example, FixedRGBColourDisplay is being used to set the colors of certain buttons when entering this custom "NavigatorPan" SubZone.
-In this case, when the zone is active, the Pan button will turn blue ( FixedRGBColourDisplay { 0 55 255 } ), and the other navigation buttons will go dark ( FixedRGBColourDisplay { 0 5 20 } ).
+In this case, when the zone is active, the Pan button will turn blue { 0 55 255 }, and the other navigation buttons will go dark { 0 5 20 }.
 ```
 Zone "NavigatorPan"
   Pan                   FixedRGBColourDisplay { 0 55 255 }